 What are the Florida Medical Cannabis Card Costs?

-What are Conditions Required to Receive Medical Marijuana in Florida?
+What are the Qualifying Conditions for Medical Marijuana in Florida?

-Patients in Florida diagnosed with one of the following “debilitating medical conditions”, are afforded legal protection under the Florida Medical Marijuana Legalization Initiative, as per Amendment 2:
+Patients in Florida that have been diagnosed with one of the following “debilitating medical conditions” are afforded legal protection under the Florida Medical Marijuana Legalization Initiative (as per Amendment 2):

 - Crohn’s disease